Category Archives: Labs

 Requirements

-• Program must output whether the number is divisible by 3, divisible by 5, divisible by both or neither of them.
+• Program must print whether the entered number is divisible by 3, divisible by 5, divisible by both or neither of them.

-• The program will find the multiples and remainders by dividing the number by both 3 and 5.
-All 4 results must be printed regardless of the divisibility.
+• The program must find the multiples and remainders by dividing the number by both 3 and 5.
+All four results must be printed regardless of the divisibility.

 • Calculations (e.g. divisions) can only be done once.
 If you need to use the result multiple times in your code, store it in a variable.